orbitalquark/textadept/doc/12_Compiling.md

 where `username` is replaced with your username.

 Compiling the terminal version is not so expensive.
-After uncommenting the "Darwin" block mentioned above, simply run `make osx-ncurses` to build *../textadept-ncurses.osx* and *../textadeptjit-ncurses.osx*.
+After uncommenting the "Darwin" block mentioned above, simply run `make osx-curses` to build *../textadept-curses.osx* and *../textadeptjit-curses.osx*.
 No additional libraries are needed.

 [XCode]: http://developer.apple.com/TOOLS/xcode/